Health Insurance for Cancer Patients in India | PolicyX

 Early Diagnosis and the Support Provided by Health Insurance

-People should be encouraged to view their health cover as a tool towards preventive measures and early diagnostics.
+People should be encouraged to view their health cover as a tool for preventive measures and early diagnostics.
 Here is how CARE Health Insurance helps:

-Most of the health covers by CARE health insurance offer annual health check-ups.
-The feature ensures timely and routine health screenings that are convenient and hassle free.
+Most health covers by CARE Health Insurance offer annual health check-ups.
+This feature ensures timely and routine health screenings that are convenient and hassle-free.

 Many health insurance plans include coverage for screening tests during medical treatment.
 By lowering the financial barrier, this coverage comprehensively secures policyholders.